-The childcare provider gives us the details of the hours your child is with them and ECC will check to stop any over claims.
+The childcare provider gives ECC the details of the hours your child is with them and ECC will check to stop any over claims.
 If they do over claim, you will have to pay for any hours that are not covered by the funded entitlement.

-If your child is getting the two-year-old FEEE, they can only use the 2-year-old funding at one early years provider.
+If your child is in receipt of FEEE2, they can only use the 2-year-old funding at one early years provider.